graphql-hive/graphql-conf-2025-gateway-workshop/SLIDES.md

 9. OpenTelemetry tracing → Jaeger

 <!--
-- Alright, let me walk you through exactly how we're going to structure our time together
 - The flow will look like this:
 - First we get the foundation working with basic federation between our two services
 - Then we add the production features which are the meat of this workshop